shreyaskn72/Flask_Rest_API_codes/0-hello-world/README.md

 # REST API

-The REST API to the example app is described below.
+The hello API endpoints, request and response is described here.

 ## Tool used: Postman